sagemath/trac_to_gh/Issue 3379.md

 }
 ```

-Changing assignee from mhampton to mhansen.
+Changing assignee from mhampton to @mwhansen.